excelsior-oss/excelsior-jet-maven-plugin/README.md

 ## Release Notes

+Version 0.7.1 (??-Aug-2016)

+This release covers the most of the compiler options that are available in the JET Control Panel UI, and all `xpack` utility options of Excelsior JET 11.0 release:

+  * `<splash>` parameter introduced to control appearance of your application
+  * `<inlineExpansion>` parameter introduced to control aggressiveness of methods inlining
+  * `<stackTraceSupport>` parameter introduced to set stack trace support level
+  * `<compilerOptions>` parameter introduced to set any other advanced compiler options and equations
+  * `<locales>` parameter introduced to add additional locales and charsets to the resulting package

 Version 0.7.0 (22-June-2016)

 * Massive refactoring that introduces `excelsior-jet-api` module: a common part between Maven and Gradle